-We feel very strongly at Bancroft’s that everyone is a piece in the pastoral jigsaw, not just the immediate members of the Pastoral Team; every conversation, lesson, tutor period, assembly, sports practice, music or play rehearsal is an opportunity for pastoral support and development.
-If a child is not happy, they are unlikely to flourish, be it academically or socially and for this reason, pastoral care lies at the core of everything that we do as a school.
+We feel very strongly at Bancroft’s that everyone, not just the immediate members of the Pastoral Team, has a significant role to play in the nurturing and protection of our pupils.
+Every conversation, lesson, tutor period, assembly, sports practice, music or play rehearsal is an opportunity for pastoral support and development and we are keenly aware that if a child is not happy, they are unlikely to flourish, be it academically or socially.
+It is for this reason that pastoral care lies at the core of everything we do as a school.

-By its very nature, the pastoral role is sometimes a reactive one; problems and upsets can occur suddenly and this is especially true during the turbulent adolescent years, but we are embracing a holistic and proactive overarching approach with the House staff and tutors at its heart and some exciting new initiatives to help them.
+By its very nature, pastoral work is sometimes reactive; problems and upsets can occur suddenly and this is especially true during the turbulent adolescent years, but we embrace a holistic and proactive overarching approach with the House staff and tutors at its heart.

-Our core values of kindness, curiosity, integrity and courage, balance and excellence, guide our practice with a view to making our pupils the best version of themselves that they can be, ready to approach with confidence their lives after school.
+Our core values of kindness, curiosity, integrity, courage, balance and excellence guide our practice with a view to making our pupils the best version of themselves that they can be, ready to approach their lives after school with confidence.

-We aim to engage parents as much as possible and our termly Pastoral Evenings, on themes such as mental well-being, academic pressure and co-curricular balance have proved very popular.
+We believe that the only way to best support a child is when home and School work together.
+To that end, we aim to foster an open, transparent and collegiate relationship with parents, with regular communication and a sense of cooperation and collaboration, working in the best interest of the child.
+We aim to engage parents as much as possible in the provision we offer and our termly Pastoral Evenings, with themes such as mental well-being, academic pressure and co-curricular balance having proved very popular.
 The workshop format enables parents to meet each other and to share common concerns, both with each other and with the School.

-The Assistant Head Pastoral, James Barr, works to help deliver a broader well-being agenda and to spot trends across year groups while our Head of Learning For Life, Julia Whitbread, ensures that the life skills delivered to our pupils are rooted in our core values and that pupils are equipped to face life beyond school with a proper understanding of the world around them and their role in it along with the importance of forging and maintaining healthy friendships.
+The importance of Learning for Life (PSHE) is greater than ever and the curriculum, supported by ‘drop down days’, is designed to ensure that the life skills delivered to our pupils are rooted in our core values.
+Our vision is that pupils are equipped to face life beyond school with a proper understanding of the world around them and crucially, their role in it, along with the importance of forging and maintaining healthy relationships of all kinds.

 Tributes to the teaching staff, overall friendliness, care and attention given to individuals pour in from everyone and are a delight to hear.Good Schools Guide

-Finally, when pupils need a neutral adult to speak to, we have a male and a female counsellor who between them operate on four days of the week.
-Pupils can self-refer or approach their Housemaster / mistress or tutor to receive an appointment.
+Finally, when pupils need a neutral adult to speak to, we have three counsellors who between them operate every day of the week.
+Pupils can self-refer or approach their House Master/Mistress or tutor for an appointment.

 There is so much more to say about pastoral life at Bancroft’s, but the best way to see for yourself what we do here is to come to our next Open Day.
 We very much look forward to seeing you.